warning Coming soon – PHH Mortgage is changing its name! right arrow

 • Develop, deploy, or use internal Automated Valuation Models (AVMs)

-• Prepare appraisals in connection with transactions other than mortgage origination transactions (e.g., mortgage workouts), if the Seller complies with the provisions of these Appraiser Independence Requirements
+• Prepare appraisals in connection with transactions other than mortgage origination transactions (e.g., mortgage workouts), if the Client complies with the provisions of these Appraiser Independence Requirements

 PHH does accept loans where the appraisal was transferred from another lender provided the file includes the following: